KatPrend/ProjCOP/Architecture/architecture.md

 # Fault Tolerance

 If an error is detected, the system will revert back to how it was before the error occurred.
-For example, if a player puts a chess piece on a square that is not availabe or out of that piece's capability, it will go back to it's original location.
+For example, if a player puts a chess piece on a square that is not available or out of that piece's capability, it will go back to it's original location.
 Or, if a player tries to move something when it is not their turn, it will go back to its original location and an error message will give them a warning.

 # Architectural Feasibility